strawlab/strand-braid/fmf/fmf-cli/README.md

 Here is the output `fmf --help`:

 ```
-fmf 0.1.0
 work with .fmf (fly movie format) files

-USAGE:
-    fmf <SUBCOMMAND>
+Usage: fmf <COMMAND>

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

-SUBCOMMANDS:
+Commands:
   export-fmf     export an fmf file
+  info           print information about an fmf file
   export-jpeg    export a sequence of jpeg images
-    export-mkv       export to mkv
   export-png     export a sequence of png images
   export-y4m     export to y4m (YUV4MPEG2) format
-    help             Prints this message or the help of the given subcommand(s)
+  export-mp4     export to mp4
   import-images  import a sequence of images, converting it to an FMF file
-    info             print information about an fmf file
+  help           Print this message or the help of the given subcommand(s)

+Options:
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ## Installation